 Are you mainly interested in developing better balance and pedaling technique?
-Are you trying to increase your cadence?
 Do you want to improve your “spin”, your power, or both?
-Are you a first time roller rider, or are you a fierce competitor looking for another way to improve your training regimen?
-Something in between?
+Are you a first time roller rider, or a fierce competitor looking for another tool in your training regimen?

 No matter how you answered the above questions, there is a Kreitler Roller system for you.
 Follow the steps below and you will become confident in your selection of Kreitler products.

-As the drum diameter decreases, the amount of resistance increases.
-This is due to bearing friction and tire friction.
-For a given wheel speed, smaller drums rotate at higher RPM’s than larger drums, producing more friction in the sealed cartridge bearings.
-Smaller drums also create more tire friction because the roller has a smaller contact patch and indents the tire more.
+The smaller the drum diameter, the greater the resistance.
+Smaller drums rotate at higher RPM’s than larger drums, producing more friction in the sealed cartridge bearings.
+Smaller drums also create more tire friction because the roller has a smaller contact patch.

 The 4.5 drums have relatively low resistance.
 Most riders can ride in larger gears and keep the wheel speed high with relatively low effort on the 4.5 drums.
 Higher wheel speed enhances balance and provides a greater coasting effect if you stop pedaling momentarily.

 Combined with the Headwind Fan, the 4.5 models provide the widest range of workload of any other roller combination.
 For easy spinning or intense interval workouts, you can do it all with the 4.5 drums combined with the Headwind Fan.
-The 4.5 drums are the easiest for learning to ride rollers, too.
+The 4.5 drums are also the easiest for learning to ride rollers.

-The 3.0 drums provide approximately 40% more resistance compared to the 4.5 drums, making harder workouts possible without the addition of the Headwind Fan but not allowing the easy spinning that the 4.5 rollers offer.
-The 3.0 rollers are a good choice when higher resistance is desired, and at a lower cost than the 4.5’s w/Headwind Fan combination.
+The 3.0 drums provide approximately 40% more resistance compared to the 4.5 drums, making harder workouts possible without the addition of the Headwind Fan.
+The 3.0 rollers are a good choice when higher resistance is desired, and at a lower cost than the 4.5 w/Headwind Fan combination.

 The 2.25 drums have approximately 90% more resistance compared to the 4.5 drums.
 Only the strongest of riders are able to ride the 2.25 drums.
 The 2.25 rollers were originally designed for the USA Cycling Team when they were looking for smaller rollers for travel that also provided enough resistance for interval workouts or sprint warm-ups.
 If you do not routinely average over 20-25mph on your solo road rides, look to the 3.0’s or 4.5’s.

-For a numerical comparison of the different Kreitler Drums and accessories, please refer to the Wattage Chart.
-The Wattage Chart is for comparison purposes only.
+For a numerical comparison of the different Kreitler drums and accessories, please refer to the Wattage Chart.
+This chart is for comparison purposes only.
 Your actual wattage produced will vary depending on body weight, tire pressure, wheel aerodynamics, and other factors.

-Step 3) Select Alloy End Caps or Poly End Caps:
+Step 2) Select Alloy or Poly End Caps

-The choice of end cap depends on several considerations.
-Our “Alloy” models have Alloy end caps.
-The “Challenger” models have Poly end caps.
-Alloy end caps are heavier than Poly end caps.
-The Alloy end caps create more momentum in the rollers and an increased coasting effect.
-The difference in weight is more noticeable on the larger drums.
-The Alloy end caps are machined from aluminum billet.
-The Poly end caps are molded polycarbonate.
+Our Alloy Rollers are available in all three sizes (4.5, 3.0 and 2.25) while the Challenger Rollers are only available in 4.5.
+Alloy rollers have alloy end caps while the Challenger 4.5 have molded ploycarbonate end caps.
+Alloy end caps are heavier than Poly end caps, creating more momentum in the rollers and an increased coasting effect.
 While the Poly end caps are high quality and built to last, the Alloy end caps maintain momentum better and are even longer lasting.

-Step 4) Choose standard width drums or Hot Dog drums
+Step 3) Choose Standard or Hot Dog drums

-You can use the 4.5 drums on the Kompact Frame, but it will only fold up compactly in a very narrow range of wheelbase settings (39.5” to 41”).
+Note: You can use the 4.5 drums on the Kompact frame, but it will only fold up compactly in a very narrow range of wheelbase settings (39.5” to 41”).
 The clearance between the ground and the 4.5 drums is minimal, and may be insufficient on uneven surfaces.

 The Flywheel increases the momentum of the rollers by adding mass.
 Additional momentum has a smoothing effect on the pedaling stroke and increases the road-like feel.
-The Flywheel also adds resistance, but not nearly as much as the Headwind Fan can add.
+The Flywheel also adds resistance, but not nearly as much as the Headwind Fan.
 Refer to the Wattage Chart for more details.